 The Centers for Disease Control and Prevention (CDC) continues to warn the public of the ongoing coronavirus pandemic.
 As positive case numbers surge across the country, the need to be mindful about how you are prioritizing virus safety is more important than ever, especially with Thanksgiving right around the corner.

-At BD&J, PC in Los Angeles, we want everyone in our communities to be happy and healthy.
+At BD&J in Los Angeles, we want everyone in our communities to be happy and healthy.
 That is why we are sharing some insight from the CDC about how to keep Thanksgiving special in 2020 while still taking the right precautions to minimize the risk of encountering someone who is sick with COVID-19.
 Please give this list of tips a review if you are going to celebrate Thanksgiving this year with others.

 Thanksgiving 2020 Safety Tips from the CDC